 Before the start of the 2014 DTM season, Mortara moved from Team Rosberg to Audi Sport Team Abt Sportsline.
 That change was good for Edo who returned to the top group of drivers.
 Third positions at Oschersleben and Nurburgring were the best results he achieved in the season in which he was 5th in the Drivers’ championship.

 In 2015, Mortara returned to the winning path.
 After two years, he managed to win the race at Red Bull Ring and had other five podium finishes what propelled him to the 4th place in the final standings what is Mortara’s best results so far and announcement that he will battle for the crown in the following years.

 Edo's progress continued and in 2016 he narrowly missed the DTM championship title.
-He won five races (Hosckenheim twice, Norisring, Hungaroring, and Nurburgring) most of all drivers, but that still wasn't enough for the title.
+He won five races (Hockenheim twice, Norisring, Hungaroring, and Nurburgring), the most of all drivers, but that still wasn't enough for the title.

 At the end of the year he was only four points behind a new champion Marco Wittmann.

 For the 2017 DTM season, Mortara made a move to Mercedes, driving the #48 Mercedes-AMG C63 DTM.
 He was on a podium just once, at Norisring, finishing 14th in the points.

 During 2017, he was also driving for Mercedes customer teams in GT races, finishing fifth in the Blancpain GT Series Endurance Cup with Akka ASP, scoring one victory in the ADAC GT Masters with Mucke Motorsport and retiring at 24h Nurburgring with HTP Motorsport.
 At the end of the year, he triumphed for the fourth time at Macau GT World Cup, driving a Mercedes-AMG GT3.